 SCOPE: Shot of the CCA being ligated and a clip being placed on the ECA.

 SCOPE: Talent removing the catheter and air embolus.
-TXT: If obstructed but retrograde flow continues, close CCA with vessel clip
+TXT: If obstructed but retrograde flow continues, close CCA with vessel clip All throubleshooting is not included in the production.
+This includes steps 3.14, 3.15 and 3.16.

 Switch off the syringe pump once the mixture in the catheter reaches the 80-microliter mark to stop injection [1]